emmalemma/lemma/README.md

 ### **lemma**

- | A lemma is a smaller, proven result which is used in the proof of a more consequential theorem.
+ | A lemma is a small, formally proven result which is used in the proof of a more consequential theorem.

 Lemma is a full-stack JS library built on top of Deno, CoffeeScript and Rollup.js.
-The philosophy of Lemma is to do as much as possible in terms of apparent semantics, while doing as little as possible in terms of library code.
+The philosophy of Lemma is to do as much as possible, while doing as little as possible.

 A simple to-do app in its entirety: